e-tidemo/cycle-gothenburg/README.md

     - Code on how to make a hamburger menu in HTML and CSS [How to Build a Responsive Navigation Bar](https://www.makeuseof.com/responsive-navigation-bar-using-html-and-css/)

   - ### Acknowledgments
-  I would like to thank my mentor, Specer Barriball, for his help in guiding me through this process and for providing me with very good resources to help me along in creating this project.
+  I would like to thank my mentor, Spencer Barriball, for his help in guiding me through this process and for providing me with very good resources to help me along in creating this project.